ed-devops-academy/notebook/notebook_os_networks.md

 9864+0 records out
 5050368 bytes (5.1 MB) copied, 3.95946 s, 1.3 MB/s
 ```

+**Booting with GRUB 2 rescue CD from existing GRUB installation**

+Use the next example to repair a old grub installation that got hidden cause of a new OS installation.

+From GRUB boot terminal use `ls` command to list the devices and search for the system that have a GRUB installation.
+Next follow the next steps:

+* `set prefix=(hd1,gpt1)/boot/grub` *--to point grub root installation that you want to boot--*
+* `set root=(hd1,gpt1)/` *-- partition root where GRUB  is installed --*
+* `lsmod normal`
+* `normal`

 **3- grub-update** command to generate a new /boot/grub/grub.cfg file
 ```